lucastuxnet/GOOSE_Simulator/README.md

 A non-zero divergence means the translation does not preserve the semantics of the rules.
 Do not proceed: the pipeline will classify differently from Python.

 The most likely cause is floating-point precision loss — if a new rule introduces a threshold with more decimal places than the field's scale supports, distinct values collapse into the same range.
 Increase the field's `scale` in `field_model.py` and revalidate.
+(This class of defect is exactly what the v2 revision corrected.)

 ---